bemrung2/DACONxDKU-celestial_classification_competition/README.md

 # DACONxDKU-celestial_classification_competition
 2020.08.24 - 10.09

-won an award for excellence
+Won an award for excellence